CCBDA-UPC/Assignments-2020/Lab05.md

 To confirm the subscription, AWS SNS sends you an email named *AWS Notification — Subscription Confirmation*.
 Open the link in the email to confirm your subscription.

-Do not forget that before testing the new functionality you need to have theAWS SNSsubscription approved.
+Do not forget that before testing the new functionality you need to have the AWS SNS subscription approved.

 <p align="center"><img src="./images/Lab05-2.png " alt="Confirmed" title="Confirmed"/></p>

-Add the *unique identifier* for theAWS SNStopic to the configuration environment of your local deployment.
+Add the *unique identifier* for the AWS SNS topic to the configuration environment of your local deployment.

 ```bash
 _$ export NEW_SIGNUP_TOPIC="arn:aws:sns:eu-west-1:YOUR-INSTANCE-NUMBER:gsg-signup-notifications"